High protein, low fat just don’t stare at it to long in the can!

 I prefer to buy the Kirkland Signature Boneless Skinless Chicken Breasts and season them myself and eat them fresh however I can see the benefits in the convenience and cost of the Kirkland Signature Chunk Chicken Breast!
 I ate chicken salad for 5 days straight with one can!

-So would you try this?
-How would you use the Costco Kirkland Signature Chunk Chicken Breast?
+Would you try this?
+How would you use it?